Deck-Wang416/COMP3211_Distributed_Systems/README.md

 ## Overview

-This README provides a detailed overview of the implementation for the COMP3211 Distributed Systems coursework.
-The project showcases the design and deployment of a serverless distributed system using Microsoft Azure to simulate an IoT network for environmental data collection and analysis.

-### Module: Distributed Systems (XJCO3211)

 The project involves creating and deploying a system that uses serverless functions in Microsoft Azure.
 The solution consists of three primary tasks that demonstrate the use of serverless architecture to collect, process, and automate data management for an IoT network.

 ## Tasks